emily-cloud/42-minishell/README.md

 - `Makefile` - Compilation rules.

 ## Authors
-Developed as part of 42 Berlin's curriculum by [Huayun Ai  / Rufus ].
+Developed as part of 42 Berlin's curriculum by [Huayun Ai  / Rufussed ].